5 Best Free VPNs for Torrenting and P2P in 2023 — Fast & Safe

 - Flushing DNS.
 Cached data buildups can affect the functionality of your torrent client, so clearing DNS cache can help.
 The steps to flush the DNS varies from device to device.
-If you’re on a Windows device, just launch the cmd instance and type “ipconfig /flushdns.”
+If you’re on a Windows device, launch Command Prompt and type “ipconfig /flushdns.”

 - Reinstalling your uTorrent client.
 Sometimes reinstalling the uTorrent client fixes the problem.
 That’s because if one of the files is corrupt, reinstallation will simply re-write the corrupted file.

 Is port forwarding necessary for torrenting with a VPN?